Azure/azure-managed-grafana/solutions/managed-private-endpoint/self-hosted-prometheus.md

-# Connecting Azure Managed Grafana to slef-hosted Prometheus on an AKS Cluster
+# Connecting Azure Managed Grafana to slef-hosted Prometheus on an AKS Cluster through private link

 This guide will walk you through the steps to install Prometheus, an open-source monitoring and alerting toolkit, on an Azure Kubernetes Service (AKS) cluster.
 Then use an Azure Managed Grafana (AMG) feature called managed private endpoint (MPE) to connect to this Prometheus server.